FREQUENTLY ASKED QUESTIONS + A TO Z EVENT GUIDE

 Q: Can I enter on the day?

-A: All entries must be completed online prior to the event.
+A: We recommend entries be completed online prior to the event.
 If field limit of 1000 has not been reached by the Friday prior to event day, last minute entries will be accepted at check-in/registration on Friday and Saturday morning.
-It is expected the field limit of 1000 will be filled well in advance of this date, so early online registrations are preferred.

 A TO Z EVENT INFO

 ARRIVAL TIME Participants should aim to be at the start area well before start time as there will be hundreds of other cyclists all trying to check-in and get a spot at the start line.
 We recommend being ready to take your place in the start area 30 minutes before your start time.

 BAG COMPOUND There will not be a bag compound at this event.
 It is the responsibility of each competitor to ensure they keep their personal belongings in a safe and secure place before, during and after completing the ride.